audreyebaker/dsp/01a-install.md

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

-I would open the Python interpreter and look at the 'About' section, where the version of Python should be listed.
-I'm guessing this isn't the most efficient route, though.
+I would open the command line and type: python --version